thoutuakshaya/TEAM-APEX/project/README1.md

 REDIRECTS IN ROUTE HANDLERS:
 as in comments -> [id] when the condition provided is false it redirects into comments page as before /1,/2,/3 remains uneffected,unlike (http://localhost:3000/comments/4) which redirects into comments page.

+added shadCN by below command
+npm install @shadcn/ui

+headers in route handlers:
+can add html formating in route.ts too as in api->route.ts added authorization header in get method in api and got output in console the header i gave.

+TEMPLATES:
+CONTENT like input column THAT DOESNOT REMAIN CONSTANT WHEN WE SHIFT TO OTHER LINKS. we name as template.tsx ex:in group we named template.tsx,name layout.tsx and see the difference. we can declare both layout and template same time ,template act as child to layout.

+SPECIAL FILES
+page.tsx
+layout.tsx
+template.tsx
+not-found.tsx
+loading.tsx
+error.tsx